Rahmenordnung/project-M/README.md

 #### <a name="Itchy.html"></a>Itchy.html ####
    * Is divided in 5 columns of text renederd and explains the purpose of a fictive petition, with the grid system and responsive to small devices.
-   * Also contains some anchor tags with some gif images that contexualize the text and give the impresion of modernity
+   * Also contains some figures filled with gif images that contexualize the text and give the impresion of modernity.
    * And a footer as in the other pages.